thoughtspot/quickstarts/snowflake+thoughtspot-everywhere/README.md

-# Visualize the Data with Liveboards
+## Visualize the Data with Liveboards
+Duration: 0:10:00

 For many users, viewing data in charts is the most efficient way of analysing data.
 The trouble with most charting solutions is that the results is very static.
 Consider a traditional dashboard to view daily sales.
 Charts on these dashboards are effectively pre-defined queries.
 With ThoughtSpot however, charts and dashboards are fully dynamic; they are alive.
 You can modify the filters with natural language, tap and drill in to view deeper insights, and more.
 For this tutorial, we are going to create a Liveboard, a dynamic dashboard, to represent product sales by store.
 Let’s get started.